 Encourage them through model behavior, but do not nag them about wasting time.

-This is one of the key teen life skills that you should help your son or daughter with.
-Your teenager will have to make decisions, make a choice at every step of their adult life.
-From something as simple as what to eat for dinner to making a significant career move or marrying a person they love, everything is a decision.
+Your teenager will have to make decisions and choose every step of their adult life.
+Everything is a decision, from something as simple as what to eat for dinner to making a significant career move or marrying a person they love.

 - Rather than telling them to do something, give them choices.
 Let them choose.

 - Also, emphasize that every choice they make comes with a consequence.
-That way, they will learn to take responsibility for their decisions.
+That way, they will learn to take responsibility for their decisions and inculcate the necessary leadership qualities in them.

-- Help them make the right choices by weighing the pros and cons and determining what the outcome of their decision would be.
+- Help them make the right choices by weighing the pros and cons and determining the outcome of their decision.

 - You could also teach them to make a list of options first and then evaluate each to make the right decisions.

 To be employable or be noticed by potential employers, a person needs to have more than just credentials on the wall.
-Here are a few skills you should encourage your teenager to develop for better career opportunities.
+So, here are a few skills you may encourage your teenager to develop for better career opportunities.

 - Communication skills.